talhaahussain/Game-of-Life-GUI/README.md

 # Game-of-Life-GUI
-An implementation of John Horton Conway's Game of Life (1970) as a graphical user interface.
+A (mostly) object-oriented implementation of John Horton Conway's Game of Life (1970) as a graphical user interface.
 The Game of Life is a Turing complete cellular automaton, with evolution determined entirely by its initial state.
 This implementation is written in Python, using the Pygame library.

 <p align="center">
   <img src="https://github.com/talhaahussain/Game-of-Life-GUI/blob/main/game.gif" alt="A GIF demonstration of the Game of Life" width=600 height=600>